-You can unmute your hearing aids by using one of the optional app and devices or by applying a short press to the upper or lower part of the push-button on the hearing aids.
+You can unmute your hearing aids by using one of the optional apps and devices, or by briefly pressing the push-button on the hearing aids.

-MNR T only
+MNB T only

-You can also mute your hearing aids by pressing either part of the pushbutton for approximately four seconds.
+You can also mute your hearing aids by pressing the push-button for approximately four seconds.

-Do not use the mute function as an OFF button, as the hearing aid is still using battery power in this mode.
+Do not use the mute function as an OFF button, as the hearing aids are still using battery power in this mode.